krahets/hello-algo/en/docs/chapter_tree/index.md

 !!! abstract

-    The towering tree, vibrant with it's deep roots and lush leaves, branches spreading wide.
+    The towering tree exudes a vibrant essence, boasting profound roots and abundant foliage, yet its branches are sparsely scattered, creating an ethereal aura.

-    It vividly illustrates the concept of divide-and-conquer in data.
+    It shows us the vivid form of divide-and-conquer in data.
 ## Chapter contents

 - [7.1 &nbsp; Binary tree](binary_tree.md)